 First impressions really do count.
 Sometimes people will nip on over to have a quick look at a house from the outside before they choose whether or not to book an appointment to view.

 The front of your house needs to make a good impression, to persuade people to look inside and also to start viewings off on a positive note.
 There’s no better start to a tour of a home than a welcoming entrance.

 A few key things to consider:

 - Driveways: sweep up and remove any weeds.
-The driveway at our previous house was made of slabs, so we pressure washed them to give that great first impression.
+Consider pressure washing your driveway to give that great first impression.

 - Mow lawns, trim hedges and tidy borders.
 If you have a fence, give it a fresh lick of paint.